icebearwillhuntthemdown/A-Leet-Code-A-Day-Keeps-Unemployment-Away/Big O.md

 # Big O

 ## What is good code?
+The three pillars of good code is Readability, Memory efficiency, and Time efficiency.
 * **Readable**
 Is it clean and easy for others to read?
 * **Scalable**